-Cycle for Sight is quickly becoming Canada's premiere cycling fundraiser.
+Cycle for Sight is quickly becoming one of Canada's premiere cycling fundraisers.
 Join hundreds of sighted, low vision and non-sighted riders in cities across the country to see what you're made of.

 The FFB’s fastest growing fundraiser is gearing up for another action-packed, one-day cycling event in 2017.
 With rides in Ottawa, Toronto, Alberta, Newfoundland and the West Coast, Cycle For Sight is perfect for cycling enthusiasts or leisure riders, riding single or tandem bikes.

 Living with vision loss?

 No problem.
 Low-vision and non-sighted riders are encouraged to participate by joining or forming a team and riding tandem.